MaryJosephA/student-api/README.md

 1. User sign up with email and password confirmation
 2. User should be a able to sign in with email and password
 3. User should able to sign in and change password with current and new password
-4. User should able to sign in and  show, create, update, and delete a product
+4. User should able to sign in and  show, create, update, and delete courses
 5. User should be able to get feedback after each action

 ## Unsolved problems